 K: Tell me about you and Ali’s plans to stream live video together to the internet!

 HH: I dabble in streaming gaming and audio production in the studio on my Twitch channel, apparently people like to watch.
 I use a bot that gives away my first EP as The Orion Correlation, Divine Debris, for free to anybody who can stand more than 3 hours of the sound of my mechanical keyboard and my irritating voice.
 Not kidding.
 Lots of people have gotten my EP this way.
 Shocking, I know.

-Chiffvone: Lost & Found, we have noticed you like RnB, hip-hop– is this to chill you out sometimes, or did you grow up listening to this?
+K: L&F, I have noticed you like RnB & hip-hop, is this to chill you out sometimes or did you grow up listening to this?

 HH: Do you remember the Grahams breakfast cereal advert featuring the two children arguing about whether garage or nu metal was better?
 Well, that’s how Ali and I would have been had we met a decade sooner.